snubwoody/wakunguma.com/src/pages/blog/a-guide-to-hosting-rust.md

 ENTRYPOINT ["/usr/local/bin/app"]
 ```

+Some PAAS providers are...
 ### Google Cloud Run
-[Google Cloud Run](https://cloud.google.com/run?hl=en) is a fully managed application platform that allows you to deploy container images as services or jobs.
+[Google Cloud Run](https://cloud.google.com/run?hl=en) is a fully managed application platform that allows you to deploy container images as services.
+A service is a long lived program which listens and responds to incoming requests.
-#### Services
-A service is a long lived program which listens and response to incoming requests.
 Services are auto scaling and can scale to 0 when not being used, the minimum number of instances can be set to something like `1` to always keep at least one instance on and prevent cold starts.

 First we need to create a repository to upload our image to.